Home About Us Newsletters Articles Forum Links

 About the North London Society of Model Engineers

-The North London Society of Model Engineers (NLSME) was originally founded in 1944, the aim through which the Society was originally founded still remains today, and that is to promote and encourage model engineering and its related pastimes.
+The North London Society of Model Engineers (NLSME) was founded in 1944, the aim through which the Society was originally founded still remains today, and that is to promote and encourage model engineering and its related pastimes.

 Within our society we have different sections, which include:-